-The Administration for Children and Families (ACF) announces the availability of approximately \$9 million to be competitively awarded for the purpose of expanding access to high-quality, comprehensive early learning services for eligible American Indian and Alaska Native (AIAN) infants, toddlers, preschool-age children, and their families.
+The Administration for Children and Families (ACF) announces the availability of approximately \$14 million to be competitively awarded for the purpose of expanding access to high-quality, comprehensive early learning services for low-income pregnant women, infants, toddlers, preschool-age children, and their families.
+ACF, within the Department of Health and Human Services (HHS), will consider applications for Migrant and Seasonal Head Start Expansion, and Migrant and Seasonal Early Head Start-Child Care Partnership Expansion Grants, or applications that include some combination of these options.